ngokevin/yanggang.vote/README.md

 ### About

 - Donate to Andrew Yang's mission on [his official site][yang2020].
-- Join the [Discord](https://discord.gg/RWpjcAx) to be part of Humanity First!

 *Most site images and policy text belong to Andrew Yang and his campaign.*